keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

    * This includes maintaining duplicate contacts and ensuring contact information is accurate for students.
    * Create/maintain reports in HubSpot to make sure they are functioning.
    * This also includes making sure that the Company information is accurate in our system.
+   * Maintain deals for our mobilization/pathway efforts.
    * Maintain Marketing Contacts
 * Documentation Site Upkeep
    * The documentation site at missions.center is maintained by this role.
 This includes creating new pages and updating old ones.
-* Prayer Card Support
+* Prayer Card Database Upkeep
-   * Work with students to accumulate prayer cards for our office.
+   * Work with students/alumni to accumulate prayer cards for our office.
 We want digital versions and physical copies.
-   * Check the form entries to see who has submitted prayer card updates.
+   * Check the form entries in WordPress/Gravity Forms to see who has submitted prayer card updates/requests.
+* Commissioning Chapel Communication
+   * Due to the heavy involvement of this role with prayer cards, the communication with those going overseas for Commissioning Chapel 2025 fell on me.
+Moving forward, some of this may be split between other roles.

 ### Daily Tasks
 * Check to make sure HubSpot is running smoothly.
 * Check to make sure missions.center is running and accessible.
-* Check the deals in HubSpot to ensure the pipelines are running.

 ### Weekly Tasks
 * Manage duplicates.
    * [How to Video for Duplicates](https://scribehow.com/shared/Manage_Duplicate_Contacts_in_HubSpot_Account__YUI7VfDjRrGnruuC3P1DaQ?referrer=sidekick/){:target="_blank"}
-* Make sure that forms are migrating over from Gravity Forms.
 * Check to see how other staff members are utilizing HubSpot and look for staff who may be logged out or not utilizing the program.
    * <a href="https://scribehow.com/shared/Checking_Stats__1kbCUQ_KTEW1WZ_DdgZzUQ" target="_blank">Checking Stats</a>
 * Meet with the IMB Mag role, AD, and other mobilizers to input meetings on the deal pages.
    * This may also include adding pertinent notes about meetings or on student pages.
 * Check reports in HubSpot.
 Ensure their accuracy.
-* Update Mission Trip Interest Form in HubSpot.
-This form is accessible throughout the year and is utilized for sending out interest emails.
-Make sure contacts are always updated.
+* Create and upkeep any forms the offices uses in WordPress or HubSpot.
+* Check the deals in HubSpot to ensure the pipelines are running.

 ### Monthly Tasks
 * Check marketing contacts at the end of the month.
 Make sure we are not over our limit.
 Turn some marketing contacts off if we need space.
 These reset every month.
 For more information on marketing contacts, [click here](/cgcs-staff-information/hubspot/marketing-emails-hubspot.html)
+* Check on prayer card status and communicate with new people interested in prayer cards.

 ### Semester Tasks
 * Update HubSpot with new student information.